Krashnika-Deivakumar/aml-flt3-market-sizing/README.md

 2. Export final cohort to CSV
 3. Load CSV into R and run `survival_analysis.R` or `exploratory_visuals.R`
 4. Review outputs in the `outputs/` folder or embed in the report

 ---

+## Data Disclaimer

+This is a simulated analytics project designed for mock evaluation and interview preparation.
+No real patient-level data was used.
+All code, structure, and logic were developed based on publicly described methods and hypothetical assumptions in alignment with standard RWD practices.

+---